projected paths for Hurricane Sandy from: Google |

 making a 'hybrid storm', versus allowing the storm to head

-Diagram showing the areas the storm surge will
+Diagram showing the areas the storm surge will affect the most, in terms of flooding. |

 A second factor that adds to Sandy's demeanor, is the lunar cycle.
 The full-moon stage is nearing, thus high tide is also close.
 This rises sea levels two to three inches, which added to the predicted storm surge levels of four to eight feet, matter in this case.
 Sandy covers a lot of area, nearly 1,000 miles wide, which builds up a ton of energy, adding to make storm surges more drastic.